-When the youngest living sister of a reclusive Kentucky family confronts a Los Angeles plastic surgery to cure her of the “family curse,” bright blue skin, their lives (and deaths) take an unexpected turn.
+When the youngest living sister of a reclusive Kentucky family confronts a Los Angeles plastic surgeon to cure her of the “family curse”—they all have bright blue skin—their lives (and deaths) take an unexpected turn.

 In this riveting two-hander about divorce, infidelity, and making up, Britt asks unfaithful Joe to make one last go of it.
 Things appear to go according to plan, until he realizes that Britt has a very specific agenda.

 It’s Summer, 1982, and Charlie Rosa, a Puerto Rican kid from the Bronx, must choose between Little League glory and school when the educational opportunity of a lifetime comes knocking much sooner than he anticipated.

 One apartment.
 Two different eras.
 Each creating unlikely friendships.
 Hazardous Materials digs deep into truths long buried under decades of emotional detritus.
 How much do we bury in a place, and within ourselves?

 Life-long partners Arthur and Henry, living in the near-literal shadow of Orlando’s Magic Kingdom, come to terms with the legalization of same-sex marriage as they struggle to create a life together and capture a little bit of magic of their own.

 Burglars of Hamm (Carolyn Almos, Matt Almos, Jon Beauregard, & Albert Dayan)

 Cast Size: 3F, 4M, 4 Flexible